w-utter/rustdds-io_uring/README.md

 The DDS specification specifies manual memory management in the sense that many object types are created with a `create_` method call and destroyed with a matching `delete_` method call.
 We have opted to rely on Rust memory management wherever possible, including handling of payload data.

+# Release history

+## Version 0.11.0
+* `DataReaderStream` sample stream now returns full `DataSample`, including sample metadata (`SampleInfo`).
+The old version returned only bare data value.
+You can access the old (simpler and faster) async stream as `BareDataReaderStream`.

+### Version 0.11.1
+* Improve interoperability in DDS-RPC.
+Inline QoS parameter `RELATED_SAMPLE_IDENTITY` apparently has two encodings in practical use.
+Fixes interoperability with new eProsima FastDDS versions.

+### Version 0.11.2
+* Fix possible panic if system clock jumps backward.
+* Fix Writer history garbage collection.

+### Version 0.11.3
+* Fix bug revealed by improvements in 0.11.2

+### Version 0.11.4
+* Faster response to SPDP (Discovery) Announcements.
+Makes connection forming faster.
+* Update dependency versions

+### Version 0.11.5
+* Fix private type leak, which prevented NO_KEY topics working with mio-0.8.x.
+Discovered by @garamgim.
+* Properly check for multicast when enumerating network interfaces.
+Fix contributed by @onkoe.

+## Version 0.10.0
+The `DeserializerAdpter` interface for attaching serialization formats to RTPS was extended to support deserialization with a "seed" value.
+This allows the deserialization process to input other run-time data besides the incoming byte stream.

+### 0.10.1
+* Make RTPS Timestamp's native tick count publicly accessible

+### 0.10.2
+* Bug fix: Reliable DataReader delivered data samples in the wrong order, if they have arrived out-of-order.
+* Change socket initialization behaviour on Windows.
+* [CDR serialization](https://crates.io/crates/cdr-encoding) is now a separate Rust crate.

+### 0.10.3
+* Bug fixes to improve interoperability with CycloneDDS
+* Two example programs to test against CycloneDDS examples

+## Version 0.9.2
+* Redesign internal caching to resolve bugs in connecting.

+## Version 0.9.1
+* Numerous bug fixes
+  * Memory leak in DDSCache
+  * Reliable receiver could get stuck
+* DDS Security interoperability with FastDDS improved
+* New security features, e.g. PKCS#11 support, RSA authentication support

+## Version 0.9
+* New release to enable new features in `ros2-client`
+* DDS Security is under interoperability testing.
+* Support for DomainParticipnnt status events, mostly Discovery-related.
+* Small API changes
+  * Simplify naming
+  * QoS objects are now serializable
+* Protocol bug fixes with Realible connections.

+## Version 0.8.6

+* Feature `security` is nearing completion.
+RustDDS can securely talk to itself, but interoperability testing against other DDS implementaitons is still in progress.
+* Fix several bugs in SequenceNumber handling.
+* RTPS Writer data sending rewritten.
+* Fixed bug: Source timestamps were missing on retransmitted data.

+## Version 0.8.5

+* Feature `security` merged to master, but it is still work-in-progress, so does not work yet.
+* Should work on Windows again
+* Less strict lifetime bound in deserialization
+* Simplify Key trait usage

+## Version 0.8

+New features:

+* Async API is available.
+* Polling using either mio-0.6 or mio-0.8.
+* Simplified DataReader `SimpleDataReader` is available.
+It supports only `.take()` calls, but should be lighter and faster than regular DataReader.
+It is designed to have just enough functionality to implement a ROS2 Subscriber.

+This release breaks compatibility:

+* Naming of data returned from `read()` / `.take()` calls has been changed from `Result` to `Sample`.
+This was done to reduce confusing naming, because in the previous usage the `Err` variant of `Result` did not mean an actual error condition, but a data instance disposal operation.
+* Error types are reworked to better reflect what errors can actually result, rather than having one complex error type for the entire API.
+This is an intentional deviation from the DDS Specification to make the implementation more Rust-like.

+## Version 0.6

+This release breaks compatibility with 0.5.x.
+There are some minor differences in public API names.
+Changes were made to follow Rust naming conventions.
+Version 0.6.0 fixes a regression, where communication with eProsima FastRTPS was only possible for a short time.

+## Version 0.5

+This release breaks compatibility with 0.4.0.
+Differences are
+* Naming convention is more Rust-like, instead of DDS convention - mostly capitalization and underscores.
+* Some functions new require owned `String` instead of `&str`.
+Just add `.to_string()` to fix.
+* Key size detection (is it over 16 bytes?) is now implemented in a trait with derive macro.

 # Based on rtps-rs